 Victoria: Wind projects

-The Clean Energy Council has a national list of renewable energy projects under construction or commencing in 2017.
+The Clean Energy Council has a national list of renewable energy projects under construction or expected to commence in the near future.

-EcoGeneration also have an online map indicating proposed and operating wind farms in Australia.
+EcoGeneration also have an online map indicating proposed and operating wind farms and solar farms in Australia.

 The Australian Renewable Energy Mapping Infrastructure (AREMI) resource provides a data catalogue of electricity infrastructure, including wind power generation infrastructure that is connected to the National Electricity Market (NEM).
 Infrastructure connected to the NEM includes New South Wales, Queensland, South Australia, Tasmania and Victoria.
 The locations of wind farms generating electricity in the Western Australia market are available on the Australian Energy Market Operator (Western Australia)’s online generation map.